 - Avocado - Avocados are good for health with monounsaturated fats and lots of fiber.

-- Nuts - Pistachios, cashews, pecans, almonds and more are loaded with healthy fats
+- Nuts - Pistachios, cashews, pecans, almonds, and other nuts to eat for weight loss are loaded with healthy fats

 - Oil Olive - This should be the go-to oil in your kitchen.

 - Yogurt - If you want to lose weight yogurt is not necessarily a terrible idea now and then.
 But only now and then.